-Puerto Rican Studies 241.
+√Puerto Rican Studies 241.
 Puerto Ricans in New York.
 3 hrs.; 3 cr.
 Prereq: Completion of Behavioral Sciences Area Requirements.
 The life styles of Puerto Ricans as responses to the social, political, and economic conditions of New York.
-Not offered on a regu lar basis.
 Availability to be determined by the department.

-Puerto Rican Studies 242.
+√Puerto Rican Studies 242.
 Puerto Rican Society and Culture I. 3 hrs.; 3 cr.
 Prereq: Completion of Behavioral Sciences Area Requirements.

 The Indigenous and Spanish period; the culture, values, and social structure of Puerto Rico prior to the Spanish conquest and colonization; social change in Puerto Rico stemming from the impact of Spanish colonization on the pre-colonial social structure.
-Not offered on a regular basis.
-Availability to be determined by the department.

-Puerto Rican Studies 243.
+√Puerto Rican Studies 243.
 Puerto Rican Society and Culture II.
 3 hrs.; 3 cr.
 Prereq: Completion of Behavioral Sciences Area Requirements.

 The impact of the United States; the culture, values, and social structure of Puerto Rico as a response to the effects of American domination.
-Not offered on a regular basis.
 Availability to be determined by the department.